-- 19.a.
-Describe who will staff the program (Bi-lingual staff please specify language/s), certified teachers, tutors, coaches, mentors, volunteers, parents, trained staff, etc.). - b.
-Does your organization perform certified background check for your employees?
+- 18.a.
+Describe who will staff the program (Bilingual staff please specify language/s), certified teachers, tutors, coaches, mentors, volunteers, parents, trained staff, etc.). - b.
+Does your organization perform certified background checks of your employees?

-- 20. What is the staff/student ratio per session? - 21.
+- 19. What is the staff/student ratio per session? - 20.
 Describe parent engagement activities your agency can offer, if any.
 Use additional pages or attach narrative if needed:

-- 22. RFQ respondents must submit a detailed safety plan to protect staff, children, and their families from the spread of COVID-19 and a response plan in place for if/when a student, teacher, or staff member tests positive for COVID-19.
+- 21. How will your agency ensure that all of your after-school staff have baseline knowledge and understanding of youth development best practices?
+Discuss how your agency will utilize the CT Afterschool Network, or other resources, to build the capacity of your staff to achieve NHPS standards for continuous quality improvement of youth development practices? - 22.RFQ respondents must submit a detailed safety plan to protect staff, children, and their families from the spread of COVID-19 and have a response plan in place for if/when a student, teacher, or staff member tests positive for COVID-19.
 This plan should be developed in collaboration with state and local public health departments.
 Please submit plan with the RFQ.
-If a plan is not submitted the RFQ will not be accepted. - 23.
-How will your agency ensure that all of your after-school staff have baseline knowledge and understanding of youth development best practices?
-Discuss how your agency will utilize the CT Afterschool Network, or other resources, to build the capacity of your staff to achieve NHPS standards for continuous quality improvement of youth development practices?
+If a plan is not submitted the RFQ will not be accepted.